 When I hear the word pâté, I picture a slice of toasted baguette with a modicum of creamy pâté spread on top.
 Until recently, I hadn’t considered making my own because I thought it had to be made with liver and that it took a lot of prep time.

-By using mushrooms, lentils, and fresh garden-grown herbs I came up with a wonderful vegan substitute for traditional pâté.
-It has a savory flavor difficult to find anywhere and is versatile.
+By using mushrooms, lentils, and fresh garden-grown herbs, I came up with a wonderful vegan substitute for traditional pâté.
+It has a savory flavor and is versatile.
 I even use it as a filling in my vegetarian banh mi sandwich.

-The good news is that it is easy to make and its ingredients are readily found at your local grocery.
+The good news is that it is easy to make, and its ingredients are readily found at your local grocery.
 The really good news is that it is not baked and can be enjoyed after a couple of hours in the refrigerator.
-Make it in the morning and enjoy it as an appetizer with your favorite dinner.
+Make it in the morning and enjoy it in a sandwich at lunchtime, or as an appetizer with your favorite dinner.
 Serve with crackers, hearty fresh-baked bread, or crostini.
 I also like to offer this with a side of small dill pickles.

 12 cremini mushrooms

 4 tablespoons extra-virgin olive oil

 1 small sweet onion (diced)